-It is the responsibility of WSU Facilities Planning & Management Division to advise all contractors and internal tradespersons that, when a project is 50% completed, and then again at 100% completion, a fire safety certification inspection is required by the Office of Risk Management Fire Safety Inspector and the State of Michigan, Bureau of Construction Codes and Fire Safety.
-For projects which are not under the jurisdiction of State of Michigan, Bureau of Construction Codes and Fire Safety Inspector should be contacted.
+It is the responsibility of WSU Facilities Planning & Management Division to advise all contractors and internal tradespersons that, when a project is 50% completed, and then again at 100% completion, a fire safety certification inspection is required by the Office of Risk Management Fire Safety Inspector and the State of Michigan, Bureau of Fire Services.
+For projects which are not under the jurisdiction of State of Michigan, Bureau of Fire Services, only the Office of Risk Management Fire Safety Inspector should be contacted.
 No certificate of occupancy will be granted unless these fire safety certification inspections are performed.
 At the 100% inspection, all fire alarm, fire suppression, and fire detection systems should be tested in the presence of the Office of Risk Management and/or State of Michigan Fire Safety Inspectors.
-No fire safety Certification approval will be granted without receipt of final electrical approvals.
+No fire safety certification approval will be granted without receipt of final electrical approvals.